JineshPatel1/JineshPatel1/README.md

 <br/>
 Aspiring Cloud Architect and DevOps Engineer.
 I share some projects that I worked on.
 Note : Not all Projects are mine.
-I work on them to improve and CI/CD
+I work on them to Learn, Improve and CI/CD

 Thanks for Stopping by.
 Check out my Twitter for more Cloud stuff.